 This is an intermediate level pattern.
 It requires knowledge of how to change colors and uses modifications of basic stitches.

-It can be made using either fingering weight held double or DK weight yarn.
+It can be made using either 1600 yards of fingering weight held double or 850 yards of DK weight yarn.

 The pattern is written in standard US crochet terms.